jbc909090/CSCI430Semester-Project/readme.txt

-This is A way for me to store an old group/solo project (first half was in group the rest was solo) As scuh the porject is older than it appears, this is from 4/4/2021
+This is A way for me to store an old group/solo project (first half was in group the rest was solo) As such the project is older than it appears, this is from 4/4/2021

 download all the files and make sure you have have some accesible x11 server then in the folder with all the files run